iago-mendes/spectre/docs/Tutorials/CCE.md

 [required "bondi modal" format](#required_h5_worldtube_data_format), then nothing needs to be done.

-#### Running the ReduceCceWorldtube executable
+#### Running the PreprocessCceWorldtube executable

-The `ReduceCceWorldtube` executable should be run on any of the [allowed input formats](#converting_worldtube_data), and will produce a corresponding Bondi-Sachs worldtube file that can be read in by CCE.
+The `PreprocessCceWorldtube` executable should be run on any of the [allowed input formats](#converting_worldtube_data), and will produce a corresponding Bondi-Sachs worldtube file that can be read in by CCE.
 This executable works similarly to our other executables by accepting a YAML input
 file:

 ```
-ReduceCceWorldtube --input-file ReduceCceWorldtube.yaml
+PreprocessCceWorldtube --input-file PreprocessCceWorldtube.yaml
 ```

 with a YAML file

-\snippet ReduceCceWorldtube.yaml reduce_cce_worldtube_yaml_doxygen_example
+\snippet PreprocessCceWorldtube.yaml preprocess_cce_worldtube_yaml_doxygen_example

-In addition to converting worldtube data formats, `ReduceCceWorldtube` also accepts multiple input worldtube H5 files that have sequential times (e.g. from different checkpoints) and will combine the times from all H5 files alongside converting the worldtube data format.
+In addition to converting worldtube data formats, `PreprocessCceWorldtube` also accepts multiple input worldtube H5 files that have sequential times (e.g. from different checkpoints) and will combine the times from all H5 files alongside converting the worldtube data format.
 If there are duplicate or overlapping